BDC Hamburger Icon

 Distribution channels can include the producer, wholesaler, retailer and consumer.
 Only the producer and consumer are required, though, as a producer can sell directly to a consumer with no intermediary in a short, direct distribution channel.
 For example, this is the case if you sell your product in a small storefront that you run yourself or via a mail-order business.

-It is important for the distribution channel to be the right one for the product, or for the customer to have options to suit their needs.
-For example, if a consumer is likely to want to see and feel the product before buying it, a retail intermediary is probably necessary, as opposed to a strictly online purchasing opportunity.
+It is important for the distribution channel to be the right one for the product or for the customer to have options to suit their needs.
+For example, if a consumer is likely to want to see and feel the product before buying it, a retail intermediary is probably necessary as opposed to a strictly online purchasing opportunity.
 If the item is sold in bulk and frequently reordered, thus requiring tremendous storage capacity, an indirect distribution channel, such as a wholesaler, may be a better approach.
 However, a small, simple item that requires no explanation or inspection prior to purchase might be sold cost-effectively online.
+[Related article: Is Wholesale Over?
+The Death of the Middleman]

 Why should you expand your distribution channels?

-Expanding your distribution channels can be an effective way to increase your business.
-These are some advantages of broader distribution channels:
+Expanding your distribution channels can be an effective way to increase — and protect — your business.

-Expanding your distribution channels allows you to find new partners that can help to improve your business’s productivity.
+• Increased productivity: Expanding your distribution channels allows you to find new partners that can help improve business productivity.
 These partners can share some of your responsibilities, thereby reducing your workload and streamlining your company’s processes.

-Working with reliable partners and expanding distribution channels can improve a business’s customer service, since it leaves more resources for providing prompt, local support to customers.
+• Better customer service: Working with reliable partners and expanding distribution channels can improve a business’s customer service since it leaves more resources for providing prompt, local support to customers.

 Types of distribution channels